Graylog2/documentation/pages/enterprise/log_view_widget.rst

 Overview
 ********

-Log View is an aggregation type that presents your log data in a format similar to Common Log Format.
+Log View is a widget that presents your log data in a format similar to Common Log Format.
-This particular view is helpful if you seek a raw, unfiltered layout of all system events as if they’re stored in a log file.
-Log View has the look and feel of console output.
-So you’ll have the ability to scroll through log events in real-time.
+In other terms, it has the look and feel of console output.
+In addition, the Log View widget allows you to scroll through log events and as it populates new lines in real-time.

-Of course, this plain format will encourage you to sleuth around your log events, to accomplish such actions as:
+Of course, the Log View widget will provide you a way to sleuth around your log events, to accomplish such actions as:

-* record faults to diagnose and debug
+* recording faults to diagnose and debug
-* identify security breaches and other system and network misuses.
+* identifying security breaches and other system and network misuses.
 * auditing

-The Log View widget offers highly customizable reports and infographics.
+When you build aggregations in the Log View widget expect it to help you to create highly customizable reports and infographics.
 Furthermore, you can add them to your dashboards.
 Also, you can save and retrieve them, in the the event you need to review that data again.
 At any time, you can add new values, fields, metrics to build reports that you need.

 Log View Usage
 ==============